Protecting Sensitive Data

-In another initiative to protect sensitive information, whole disk encryption is being deployed to college-owned notebook computers.
+In another initiative to protect sensitive information, whole disk encryption is being deployed to University-owned notebook computers.
 Data is encrypted only if the notebook (with whole disk encryption) is stolen or lost in a shutdown state.
-Whole disk encryption clients will be automatically installed on all new faculty and staff college-owned notebook computers.
+Whole disk encryption clients will be automatically installed on all new faculty and staff University-owned notebook computers.
 As for the existing notebooks, due to limited licenses, the client will be installed on a case by case basis once we determine if the notebook is able to support the whole disk encryption program and the nature of data stored.

 For all laptops that have the client already installed, you will have to register with the central server and then start the encryption process.
 Once the whole disk has been encrypted all data is secure if the laptop is lost in a shutdown state.

 You will have to use your BSU email password to log in to your notebook computer.
 In an event that you forget your password we will be able to provide you with a onetime token to unlock your account.
 This token will allow you to log in to your laptop and reset your password.
 This token will not be provided over the phone or via email.
 You must come in person with your notebook computer.